 - Therapy for quitting drinking

-People with severe symptoms of AWS may actually require inpatient care.
-The primary objective is to mange the symptoms medically and look for possible hallucinations or other signs of delirium tremens.
+People with severe symptoms of AWS may require inpatient care.
+The primary objective is to manage the symptoms medically and look for possible hallucinations or other signs of delirium tremens.

 - Monitoring levels of body chemicals